emqx/eip/active/0028-durable-shared-subscriptions.md

 With the durable backend (Durable Storage backend, DS), all messages pertain to the ordered _streams_ of messages.
 Streams may be read sequentially (possibly skipping some messages).
 Streams may be finalized (i.e., closed) and so fully consumed.

-Since the streams are a means of sharding messages, the natural idea is to use the same sharding mechanism for shared subscriptions.
+Since the streams are means of sharding messages, the natural idea is to use the same sharding mechanism for shared subscriptions.
 That is, assign disjointed subsets of streams to different consumers and let them consume their streams in parallel.

 We need an entity responsible for distributing such streams across consumers.
 We implement such entity as a cluster-unique process called **Shared Group Leader** or simply **Leader**.

-The Leader is spawned when the first consumer connects to the group subscription.
+The Leader is spawned by the node-local leader registry when the first consumer connects to the group subscription.

 The global registration mechanism is based on the DS precondition feature, which allows the creation/deletion of message entries in the DS atomically.
+Current leader owns a special data entry in the DS and periodically renews the ownership.
+If the leader dies (e.g. its node goes down), the connected sessions eventually detect the leader loss and ask the node-local leader registry to find the leader again.
+The leader registry either reclaims the leader's data in the DS and spawns a new leader or finds the data already reclaimed by another leader and responds to the session with the new leader's location.

 Leaders' data is also stored in the DS.
 Note that the DS for the Leader registration and other data is completely separate from the DS for the messages.